Cancel anytime

 Growth Trajectory and Initiatives

-Recent Initiatives: Recent initiatives include investments in automation, expansion of plant-based offerings, and sustainability programs.
+Recent Initiatives: Recent initiatives include investments in automation, sustainability, and value-added products.

 Summary